wazo-platform/wazo-platform.org/content/blog/sprint-review-1708.md

 Important bug fixes
 -------------------

 **High Availability**: Wazo 17.07 introduced a regression in the replication of database between master and slave.
 This issue is fixed in 17.08.
-See the issue [#6716](https://projects.wazo.community/issues/6716) for more details.

 Ongoing features